 - When the butter mixture is completely combined, add in the flour and knead until you have a cohesive dough.
 (Image 3)

-- Grab teasponfuls of the mixture.
+- Grab teaspoonfuls of the cookie dough mixture.
 (Image 4)

-- Roll into balls and place on a lined tray (Image 5)
+- Roll mixture into balls and place on a lined tray (Image 5)

 - Flatten with a fork (Image 6)